COMPARE TO OTHER COMPONENTS

 Whenever you think of sending a file over in a compressed format, the first thing that comes to mind is usually a Zip Archive.
 A zip archive is a popular format for compressing and packing a single file or an entire collection in a single archive.
 However, when there are large volumes of files to zip, working with them might become frustrating as you would have to archive and format them one by one.
 But it doesn't have to be like that.
-Large-value tasks need automation to be done programmatically.
+Large-volume tasks need automation to be done programmatically.
 We can use IronZip, a simple yet intuitive library, to achieve all that and more.

 In this article, we'll briefly discuss IronZip's core features and functionalities and how it can help you better automate your workflow, increase efficiency, and eliminate error-prone manual tasks.